Lake District road trip inspiration

 Which Lake District viewpoints are best for short walks?

-Orrest Head, Latrigg, Friar’s Crag, Claife Viewing Station and parts of Blea Tarn are all good options for short walks with rewarding views.
+Orrest Head, Latrigg and Claife Viewing Station are good options for manageable walks with rewarding views.

 Are Lake District mountain passes suitable for all drivers?

-No. Roads such as Hardknott Pass, Wrynose Pass and Honister Pass can be steep, narrow and challenging.
+No. Roads such as Wrynose Pass and other steep mountain routes can be narrow and challenging.
 They are best suited to confident drivers in suitable vehicles.

 What is the best way to include viewpoints in a Lake District road trip?